Fectio, Late Roman re-enactment society

 Valerian forces the Persians out of Cappadocia.

-258 Gallienus creates a permanent mobile army from a number of cavalry vexillations which acts as a standing reserve force.
+Tusco et Basso 258 Gallienus probably creates a central reserve from a number of cavalry vexillations which acts as a mobile field army.

-259 War with Sassanid Persia.
-Shapur I captures the emperor Valerian, the only Roman emperor ever taken captive.
+Marcelliano (Aemilianus) et Basso 259 War with Sassanid Persia.
+Shapur I captures the emperor Valerian, the only Roman emperor ever taken captive alive by non-Romans until Romanos IV Diogenes was taken captive by the Seljuq Turks on the plains of Manzikirt in 1071.

 Germanic tribes invade Gaul and reach Spain and Italy.
 Aquae Mattiacorum (Wiesbaden) captured by the Alamanni.
 Aventicum (Avenches) is sacked.